umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/index.md

 __Question>__ _Why do I need to have a single web instance for Umbraco admin?_

-_TL:DR_ You must not load balance the Umbraco back office, you will end up with data integrity or corruption issues.
+_TL:DR_ You must not load balance the Umbraco backoffice, you will end up with data integrity or corruption issues.

 The reason you need a single server is because there is no way (currently) to guarantee transactional safety between servers because we don't currently use database level locking, we only